VIRTUAL-K4MI-CLUB/Master/Boss.md

-"Do not compare thyself to thine enemy, but to thine self of past"
+"Do not compare thyself to thine enemy, but to thine self of past.
+And remain committed to thin eself of the future."